Kent Fuchs

-Wesley Kent Fuchs (/fɒks/; born 1954) is an American electrical engineer, who served as the interim president of the University of Florida from August 2024 to August 2025.
+Wesley Kent Fuchs (/fɒks/; born 1954) is an American electrical engineer who served as the 12th president of the University of Florida from January 2015 to February 2023, and again as interim president from August 2024 to August 2025.

-Fuchs served as the 12th president of the University of Florida from January 2015 to February 2023, as the 15th provost of Cornell University from January 2009 to November 2014, and as dean of the Cornell University College of Engineering from 2002 to 2008.
+Fuchs served as the 15th provost of Cornell University from January 2009 to November 2014, and as dean of the Cornell University College of Engineering from 2002 to 2008.

 Education

 Fuchs received a Bachelor of Science in Engineering from Duke University in North Carolina in 1977, a Master of Science from the University of Illinois Urbana-Champaign in 1982, a Master of Divinity from Trinity Evangelical Divinity School in Illinois in 1984, and a Doctor of Philosophy in electrical and communications engineering from the University of Illinois Urbana-Champaign in 1985.

 Career

 Fuchs was a professor in the electrical and computer engineering department and the coordinated science laboratory at the University of Illinois Urbana-Champaign, from 1985 to 1996.
 He was head of the school of electrical and computer engineering at Purdue University from 1996 to 2002.
 While at Purdue he was appointed to the Michael J. and Katherine R. Birck distinguished professorship.